-- Adherence to the procedures outlined in the IH Medical Staff Rules, Article 17.2, is required. - The appropriate Department Head or Chief of Staff will be notified immediately, and will then take all necessary steps to ensure continuity of patient care and safety, including notifying the appropriate Senior Medical Director. - The Medical Staff member may be summarily suspended, will be relieved immediately and respectfully from all patient care responsibilities, and may be removed from the premises, if necessary, by security staff who may arrange safe transport from the facility.
+- Adherence to the procedures outlined in the IH Medical Staff Rules, Article 17.3, is required. - The appropriate Department Head or Chief of Staff will be notified immediately, and will then take all necessary steps to ensure continuity of patient care and safety, including notifying the appropriate Senior Medical Director. - The Medical Staff member may be summarily suspended, will be relieved immediately and respectfully from all patient care responsibilities, and may be removed from the premises, if necessary, by security staff who may arrange safe transport from the facility. - The site Chief of Staff or delegated Department Head will investigate the incident and advise the appropriate Senior Medical Director of the circumstances.
+The Senior Medical Director will then notify the Vice President of Medicine and Quality who may refer the matter to the IH Medical Advisory Committee.